Jan Jacobsz Graeff

 Jan Jacobsz Graeff (1570/75 - Alblasserdam, after 1620) belonged to the Dutch patrician class, and was a member of the executive board of the Zijpe water board.

 Biography

 Origin

 Jan Jacobsz Graeff founded the Alblasserdam branch of the De Graeff family.
 He was a son of Jacob Jansz Graeff (died 1580) and Geertge Claes Coppensdr van Ouder Amstel, and a grandson of Jan Pietersz Graeff.
-He had three silbings.
+He had three siblings.
 His sister Styntje (Stijntje) Jacobsdr Graeff married to Hendrik Stuijver, Lord of Ravensberg (died 1590), and afterwards to Herman Roswinkel.
 Beside his full brother Claes Jacobsz Graeff he had another brother from an illegitimate relationship of his father, Adriaan Jacobsz Graeff, who had descendants, who are said to have moved to Prussia, Saxony and Austria.

 Jan Jacobsz father - Jacob Jansz Graeff - was a younger brother of Lenaert Jansz de Graeff, a leading Watergeus, and Dirck Jansz Graeff, burgomaster of Amsterdam.

 Family

 Jan Jacobsz Graeff, who was also a cousin of Amsterdam regent Jacob Dircksz de Graeff, married Trijn Simons Comans (died 1613), the couple had four children: